 While Shed Boss Fleurieu can build your custom designed shed quickly and efficiently with top quality materials and ShedSafe accreditation, we do have to take into account many factors before we begin construction.
 These can affect the legal compliance of your shed and the technical specifications we adhere to during the build.

-By letting us know about these factors when you build a 3D design in our great new Shed Boss App, we can help you put your shed or barn together even more efficiently.
+By letting us know about these factors, we can help you put your shed or barn together even more efficiently.
 Here are the three main factors we need to know about, which fall in line with regulations set out by Standards Australia.

 As we all know, South Australia is a great and beautiful state with a huge range of different climates.
 From inner wetlands to the prevailing winds of the southern coastline to the raw beauty of the Murray Mallee, different environments will have wildly different wind levels.
 By letting us know the site and conditions , we can calculate the correct design wind speed to make sure your shed, carport or barn stands the test of time.

 In Australia, there are generally four main wind regions – A, B, C and D. South Australia is classified as "Wind Region A", as we face the lightest winds when compared against cyclone prone areas in northern Australia, classified as "Wind Region D".

 Depending on where your property is, the prevailing wind can offer your shed some natural protection and minimise the impacts of strong winds.
 Another important factor is the surrounding buildings.
 If your shed is standing alone in an open area, then it does not have any shielding.
 One or two buildings between the prevailing wind and your shed may have some partial shielding, while buildings blocking off this wind completely is full shielding.